Common questions about the Rules of Flat Track Roller Derby answered by the WFTDA Rules Committee. Submit a question

-The latest version of The Rules of Flat Track Roller Derby is available for download.
-This is the seventh full revision of the WFTDA rules since the organization developed the first shared rules for the sport of women’s flat track roller derby in 2005.
+This is the eighth full revision of the WFTDA rules since the development of the first shared rules for the sport of women’s flat track roller derby in 2005.

 Provides official dimensions and marking procedures for the WFTDA roller derby track.